-In ankylosing spondylitis, the arthritic condition could include pain in the tendons and ligaments (i.e., tendonitis), and stiffness, especially with low back pain, hip pain, and the sacroiliac joints (SI joints) that join the sacrum (lowest part of the spine) to the ilium bone (of the pelvis).
+Symptoms of the arthritic condition could include pain in the tendons and ligaments, also known as tendonitis, and stiffness, especially with low back pain, hip pain, and the sacroiliac joints (SI joints) that join the sacrum, which is the lowest part of the spine, to the ilium bone (of the pelvis).
 Bony fusion, where the bones are overgrown and abnormally joined, can also occur.
-This can affect many activities, including breathing.
-There are additional symptoms throughout the body, including fatigue, fever, eye inflammation, appetite loss, and, rarely, heart and lung problems.
-The cause of this disorder isn’t known, but there is a family link, and there may be a relationship to the HLA-B27 gene as well.1
+This can affect many regular activities, including breathing.
+There are additional symptoms that will probably occur throughout the body.
+This includes fatigue, fever, eye inflammation, appetite loss, and, rarely, heart and lung problems.
+The cause of this disorder is not fully known.
+However, there is a family link, and there may be a relationship to the HLA-B27 gene as well.1

 If you suffer from ankylosing spondylitis, you should avoid smoking.
 Also be careful about jumping or falling, as the impact can lead to injury in those with a rigid back.
-Patients should consider sleeping on their back on a firm mattress, making sure not to use large pillows (as it may contribute to neck fusion).
-Propping the legs with pillows should also be avoided (as it may lead to knee or hip fusion).2
+Patients should consider sleeping on their back on a firm mattress.
+Make sure not to use large pillows (as it may contribute to neck fusion).
+Also, avoid propping the legs with pillows (as it may lead to knee or hip fusion).2

 Chiropractors may employ TENS (transcutaneous electrical nerve stimulation).3 Patients can learn exercises to strengthen the back, and they can work to increase flexibility and range of motion.
 Improving posture and breathing are also important.
-Chiropractors may employ physical therapy in their treatment.4 Patients need to have mobility in their joints and spine.
+Chiropractors may employ aspects of physical therapy routines in their treatment.4 Patients need to have mobility in their joints and spine.
 Very often chiropractors will work with rheumatologists or other medical specialists to co-manage care for patients with this disorder.5 Case studies have shown chiropractic care to be beneficial in patients with ankylosing spondylitis.
 Further research is recommended.6,7 The most important thing is to keep patients moving and exercising, but in a safe way that limits the risk of fractures.8